 DVC Stem uses cord tissue-derived mesenchymal stem cells ethically sourced from AATB certified, US-donated, full-term human umbilical cords.
 We administer over 300 million cells that are all thoroughly tested for viability before treatment to ISCT standards.
 These cells are NOT a blood product and therefore are incredibly safe and do not require HLA or phenotypic matching.

-The cells are then expanded in our award-winning partner medical laboratory located in Golden, Colorado, which is fully FDA registered, cGMP compliant, ISO 9001, and ISO 13485 certified.
+The cells are then expanded in our award-winning partner medical laboratory located in the United States which is fully FDA registered, cGMP compliant, ISO 9001, and ISO 13485 certified.